USS Langley (CVL-27)

 USS Langley (CVL-27) was an Independence-class light aircraft carrier that served the United States Navy from 1943 to 1947, and French Navy as La Fayette from 1951 to 1963.

 Career

 Langley was named for Samuel Pierpont Langley, American scientist and aviation pioneer.
 She carried on the name and tradition of USS Langley (CV-1), the first U.S. Navy aircraft carrier, which had been sunk on 27 February 1942.
 The ship was originally ordered as a Cleveland-class light cruiser and named Fargo (CL‑85).
 She was laid down as USS Crown Point (CV‑27) by New York Shipbuilding Corporation, Camden, New Jersey United States on 11 April 1942 and renamed Langley on 13 November 1942.

 1943

-Langley was launched on 22 May 1943 and commissioned on 31 August 1943, Captain W.M.
-Dillon in command.
+Langley was launched on 22 May 1943 and commissioned on 31 August 1943.
 After shakedown in the Caribbean Sea, Langley departed Philadelphia on 6 December 1943 for Pearl Harbor, where she participated in training operations.